 You can find a large number of Black Buck in Tal Chhapar Wildlife Park.

-Tal Chhapar Sanctuary, on the border area of the Great Indian Desert.
+Tal Chhapar Sanctuary is on the border area of the Great Indian Desert.
 Tal means plain areas.
 Chhapar is the village name which is part of the sanctuary.
 Tal Chhapar Wildlife Sanctuary is made up of open grasslands with Prosopis and Acacia trees, making the park a tropical forest.

 There are very few trees in the park.
 Many migratory birds pass through this park in September.
 Harriers is the major migratory bird among them which flies in distinct groups of male, female and immature.